itsabdelrahman/utilita/README.md

 #### `set`

-Assigns a property to a deep clone of the source object.
+Assigns a property in a deep clone of the source object.

 ```javascript
 import { set } from 'utilita';